rebelsky/sams-assorted-musings-reflections/qualtrics-submit.md

 <img width=500 src="images/qualtrics01.png" alt="A Qualtrics survey authoring window."/>

-Click on the last block in your survey.
+Click on the last (or only) block in your survey.
 Then click on "Next/previous button text".

 <img width=500 src="images/qualtrics02.png" alt="A Qualtrics survey authoring window with an arrow pointing to 'Next/previous button text'."/>